 Landscapers can create a “zen” atmosphere by using various textures, materials, and zones, such as combining green areas and tropical plants with light concrete sections, gravel, or stepping stones, making your outdoor retreat even more exciting and organic.

-While an abundance of greenery and plants are crucial element that makes your garden feel more relaxing, you don’t need a large area or advanced gardening skills to achieve this.
+While an abundance of greenery and plants are a crucial element that makes your garden feel more relaxing, you don’t need a large area or advanced gardening skills to achieve this.
 Instead, it’s important to stay realistic with how much time you can dedicate to your garden and then select the plants accordingly.

 It is still possible to create a garden full of greenery while still keeping the required maintenance to a minimum by selecting succulents that don’t require constant attention.